DigitexOfficial/digitex_api_doc/trading_ws.md

 This original order identifier is preserved in `origClOrdId` field of the order-related messages.

-Orders are immutable objects in the engine, that means that any modification to the order (full or partial fill, quantity change or leverage change, cancellation) creates a new order with `clOrdId` generated bu the engine.
+Orders are immutable objects in the engine, that means that any modification to the order (full or partial fill, quantity change or leverage change, cancellation) creates a **new** order with `clOrdId` generated bu the engine.
 The new identifier is reported to the trader in `newClOrdId` field, and the previous (old) order identifier is reported in `oldClOrdId` field.

 Full fill or cancellation also create a new empty order with a quantity 0.

 Therefore the full life cycle of an order is represented by a chain of orders.
 All orders in the chain have the same `origClOrdId` equal to the ``clOrdId` of the `placeOrder` message.
 The last order in the chain has `qty` field equal to 0, and all orders in the chain except the first have `oldClOrdId` field referring to the previous order in the chain.

+#### Contract Chain

+Contracts (or position) represent future contracts in possession of a trader.

+Each contract has a unique identifier (`contractId`) and the trader can close a particular contract using this identifier.

+Contracts are immutable and any change to the existing contract, including its closing, liquidation or settlement results in creation of a **new** contract.

+Life cycle of a contract is represented by a contract chain.
+The last contract in the chain has `qty` equal to 0.
+All contracts in the chain except the first one have `oldContractId` field referring to the previous contract in the chain.
+All contracts in the chain have `origContractId` field equal to `contractId` of the first contract in the chain.
+Field `oldClOrdId` is the identifier of the order that was matched and resulted in the first contract in the contract chain.

+If neither fields `isIncrease`, `isFunding`, `isLiquidation` are set, the contract is created from another contract by increasing/decreasing (possibly to 0) the quantity of that contract.

+A terminal contract is a contract with `qty` equal to 0.
+The terminal contract is always the last contract in a contract chain.
+A terminal contract is created when a contract is fully closed by matching an order on the opposite side, or in case of liquidation.

 ------